Vitamins and Minerals in Chronic Kidney Disease

 Almost all vitamins and minerals come from the foods you eat.
-Your body does not make these substances.
+Your body cannot make these substances.
 People with healthy kidneys who eat a variety of foods from all the food groups (meats, grains, fruits, vegetables and dairy products) can get lots of vitamins and minerals.
 But if you have kidney disease or are on dialysis, your diet may limit some food groups; therefore, you may not be getting all the vitamins and minerals you need each day.
-It may be important for you to take certain amounts of some vitamins and minerals in the form of supplements.
+You may need to take some in the form of supplements.
 Your healthcare provider can help you find out which vitamins and minerals you may need by looking at your health history and running some tests.

 Why do I need different amounts of vitamins and minerals?

 Having chronic kidney disease changes your need for some nutrients.
-Some of the reasons are listed below:
+Some of the reasons are:

 - The waste products that build up in your body each day can change the way your body uses vitamins and minerals.

 - Some of the medicines you take can change the way your body uses certain vitamins and minerals.

 - Some vitamins are lost during dialysis treatment if you are on dialysis.

-- Following a CKD diet can mean you miss certain vitamins and minerals from some food groups.
+- Following a diet for kidney disease can mean you miss certain vitamins and minerals from some food groups.

 - On days when you may not feel well enough to eat regular meals, you may not get enough daily vitamins and minerals.